About Me

 I’m interested in the theory and practice of distributed systems, computer security, and programming languages.
 I’m particularly interested in the foundation of consensus and distributed system protocols in the heterogeneous trust setting.

-Currently, my research focus is designing efficient consensus protocol with open membership.
+Currently, my research focus is designing efficient consensus protocols with open membership.

 News

-Sep/2024: I sucessfully defeneded my Ph.D. dissertation “Heterogeneous Byzantine Replicated Systems”.
-Big thanks for all the people who have supported me through this journey.
+Sep/2024: I successfully defended my Ph.D. dissertation “Heterogeneous Byzantine Replicated Systems”.
+Big thanks to all the people who have supported me through this journey.
 Special thanks to my cat Boba and dog Ori.

 Aug/2024: Our work (Brief Announcement: Reconfigurable Heterogeneous Quorum Systems) is accepted to DISC’24.